OCA/stock-logistics-workflow/stock_deposit/README.rst

 #.
 After that process, you can view deposit quantities in product form view.
 #.
 You can also see the deposits for all your products in the menu entry
-   Inventory --> Reports --> Deposit location inventory.
+   Inventory --> Reports --> Deposited location inventory.

 For regularizing deposited quantities (this means to deliver deposited stock to the customer as a normal outgoing move.), you need:

 #.
-Go to deposit inventory, select quants that you want to regularize and click
+Go to Inventory --> Reports --> Deposited location inventory, select quants
-   on more actions and select "**Regularize deposit quants**".
+   that you want to regularize and click on more actions and select "**Regularize deposit quants**".
 This process creates delivery orders from deposit location to customer location.

+To give back deposit to you warehouse, you need:

+#.
+Just make standard process, go to deposit picking and click in buton
+   "Reverse".

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot